 For the past twelve years Margie Cook has managed complex electoral/ governance Programmes in Nigeria, Tanzania, Kenya, Cambodia and Afghanistan where she was the UN's Chief Electoral Adviser.
-She currently heads the DFID/ DANIDA/CIDA Drivers of Accountability Programme (DAP) donor basket in Kenya focusing on M&E and Learning, capacity development, fiduciary oversight and managing for results.
-She has worked extensively in the design, implementation and oversight of electoral management bodies and police and in areas including civic and voter education, advocacy, public affairs and grants management.
+She currently heads the DFID/DANIDA/CIDA Drivers of Accountability Programme (DAP) donor basket in Kenya focusing on M&E and Learning, capacity development, fiduciary oversight and managing for results.
+She has worked extensively in the design, implementation and oversight of election Programmes embracing support to media development, monitoring and training; with NGOs, political parties, electoral management bodies and police and in areas including civic and voter education, advocacy, public affairs and grants management.
 She has extensive experience in project needs assessment, design, implementation, management and evaluation and has led key evaluations/assessments for the UN, DFID, EU and other donors in Kenya, Uganda, Nigeria, Tanzania, Fiji, Afghanistan and elsewhere.
 She has been the senior electoral adviser to the National Nine TV Network Australia continuously since 1987 and prior to her work with the UN in electoral management was Director of Public Affairs of the Australian Human Rights Commission for five years, doing extensive training with the UNHCHR during that period.
 She holds a Bachelor degree in Arts and post-graduate qualifications in public sector management.